benchling/cache-buildkite-plugin/README.md

 ## Skip Post command Hook

-You can skip post command hook by simply adding `skip-post-command-hook: false`
+You can skip post command hook by simply adding `skip-post-command-hook: true`

 ## Skip Cache on PRs